eejyin/eejyin.github.io/index.md

 <p><img src="./assets/img/pipo.jpg"  class="avatar" style="float: right;" ></p>

 > “Shawn is by far one of the smartest and savviest people I know.
 He is equally adept in conventional and unconventional business environments.
 Shawn is a master magician at getting things moving in the right direction with focus and clarity.
-He is a leader.”
+He is a leader.” <br>
->
 > —**Charles Alexander, Founder, Systemic**